TRANSIT-Team/Fine-Grained-Attribute-Based-Policy-Machine/README.md

-# Fine Grained Object-Specific Identity-Based Policy Machine
+# Finer Grained Object-Specific Identity-Based Policy Machine

  The Service just stores and accomplishe the rights of the stored data.
 It does not generates ids.
  It needs a neo4J database.
 So its graph based.

+ Docker: docker pull transitproject/finer-grained-policy-machine Also find a Docker-Compose in /access_control/docker-compose.yml

 ## How it works